 Nitin joined Watsi on April 23rd, 2013.
-Seven years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nitin's most recent donation traveled 8,600 miles to support Ma Htun, a 60-year-old woman from Thailand, to fund fracture repair surgery.
+Eight years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nitin's most recent donation traveled 8,200 miles to support Marher, a playful toddler from Ethiopia, to heal his birth condition.

 Ma Htun is a 60-year-old woman from Thailand who lives with her son.
 She and her family moved to Thailand from Burma about 17 years ago in search of better job opportunities.
 Since early 2020, Ma Htun has been retired.
 She is now a homemaker and takes care of the household chores.
 In her free time, she forages for vegetables in the forest.
 She has a daughter who is married and a son who works as a day laborer.
 On July 27, Ma Htun was walking home in the rain after visiting a shop to buy food.
 She slipped and fell and experienced a sharp pain in her right leg.
 Her son and her neighbor took her to the hospital where an x-ray confirmed that Ma Htun had fractured a bone in her thigh.
 Currently, she is unable to move her right leg or walk due to pain, and she has difficulty sleeping.
 With the help of our medical partner, Burma Children Medical Fund (BCMF), Ma Htun will undergo surgery to reset her fractured bones and ensure proper healing.
 The procedure is scheduled for July 30th and will cost $1,500.
 This procedure will help Ma Htun to be free from pain and to walk again.
 Ma Htun's son shared, “I want my mother to receive surgery and get well soon.
 I feel bad that I cannot afford to pay for her surgery.”